MICHAEL MAY, CITY ATTORNEY BIO

 - drafting ordinances.

 - providing legal advice and issuing formal legal opinions to City departments and officers (including the Mayor and Alderpersons).

 - appearing at meetings of the Common Council and other City boards, committees, and commissions.

 - drafting and review of contracts with the City.

 - representing the City in court and administrative litigation.

 Michael became City Attorney in May, 2004, following his appointment by Madison Mayor Dave Cieslewicz and confirmation by the Common Council.
-He has been re-appointed twice, once by Cieslewicz and once by Mayor Paul Soglin in 2014, and by Mayor Satya Rhodes-Conway in 2019.
+He has been re-appointed three times, by Mayor Cieslewicz in 2009, by Mayor Paul Soglin in 2014, and by Mayor Satya Rhodes-Conway in 2019.
 Prior to beginning work at the City, Mike was in private practice for 25 years with the Boardman Law Firm in Madison.
 Mike's private practice focused on representing municipalities on complex matters, particularly utility law and litigation.
-Mike was chair of the Boardman Law Firm’s Executive Committee prior to becoming City Attorney.
+Mike was chair of the Boardman Law Firm's Executive Committee prior to becoming City Attorney.